Autocovariance and Optimal Design for Random Walk Metropolis-Hastings Algorithm: Optimal Proposal Design

 it follows that $\boldsymbol R_d$ is real symmetric, hence Hermitian as well.
 Therefore both the main diagonal term and the perturbation matrix \(\boldsymbol{R}_d\) are Hermitian.
 Then by Weyl’s inequality \cite{Horn_Johnson_2012}, for Hermitian matrices $\boldsymbol A$ and $\boldsymbol E$,

 In our case $\boldsymbol A$ is the diagonal term and $\boldsymbol E=\boldsymbol R_d$, so

-Since $\min\limits_i\sigma_i^2>0$, the subtracted terms are of order $ O(d^{-1})$ and $o(d^{-1})$, hence strictly smaller than $\min\limits_i\sigma_i^2$ for sufficiently large $d$.
+Since $\min\limits_i\sigma_i^2>0$, the subtracted terms are of order $ O(d^{-1})$, hence strictly smaller than $\min\limits_i\sigma_i^2$ for sufficiently large $d$.
 This shows that the covariance matrix is positive definite in high dimension. \end{proof} Theorem~\ref{0.23} shows that in the high-dimensional regime, for a product-form target with non-identically distributed components, the diagonal entries of the unit-lag covariance admit the expansion as equation~\eqref{diagonal entries}.
-Gelman and Roberts define the follwoing
+Roberts et al. define the following